angiem103/my-app/README.md

 - When the page loads, you will be directed to the Home page.
 - You can navigate through the application by clicking on "Margarita List" or "Add A Margarita".
 - If you click on "Margarita List" a list of margaritas will render.
 You can click on each margarita individually to see the delicious recipes.
+    - You can click the "Delete Recipe" button to delete a recipe, you will be redirected to the Margarita List.
 - If you click on "Add A Margarita", you'll be able to add your favorite margarita recipe <3.
-    - When you click submit you will be redirected to the Margarita List.
+    - When you click "Submit" you will be redirected to the Margarita List.

 ### Resources